sandramsc/ACUITY/README.md

 ## Application Description

-a web based tool that enables users to visiualize processed and analysed user feedback on any product
+a web-based tool/application design concept that enables users to visualize processed and analyzed user feedback on any product

 ## Table of Contents